missionpinball/mpf-docs/install/windows.rst

 This process is the new step-by-step process we are actively working out to get MPF 0.56 (current dev branch) installed on a Windows machine.

-Current version these instructions are for: v0.56.0.dev30
+Current version these instructions are for v0.56.0, which is the current "dev" branch of MPF.

 Overview of MPF on Windows
 --------------------------